India

-India, officially the Republic of India, (Note: ISO: ISO) is a country in South Asia.
-It is the seventh-largest country by area; the most populous country since 2023; and, since its independence in 1947, the world's most populous democracy.
+India, officially the Republic of India, (Note: ISO 15919: ISO) is a country in South Asia.
+It is the world's seventh-largest country by area and the largest by population.
 Bounded by the Indian Ocean on the south, the Arabian Sea on the southwest, and the Bay of Bengal on the southeast, it shares land borders with Pakistan to the west; (Note: The Government of India also regards Afghanistan as a bordering country, as it considers all of Kashmir to be part of India.
 However, this is disputed, and the region bordering Afghanistan is administered by Pakistan.)
 China, Nepal, and Bhutan to the north; and Bangladesh and Myanmar to the east.
-In the Indian Ocean, India is near Sri Lanka and the Maldives; its Andaman and Nicobar Islands share a maritime border with Myanmar, Thailand, and Indonesia.
+In the Indian Ocean, India is near Sri Lanka and the Maldives.
+(Note: India's Andaman and Nicobar Islands share a maritime border with Myanmar, Thailand and Indonesia.)